Skip to main content

 Deploying

 Deploying a Dash app is pretty easy.
-To include caching and background jobs, it requires just the three containers.
+To include caching and background jobs, it requires just three containers.
 One for the Dash app itself, one for the background jobs and one for Redis.

 Local testing with Docker